EpiphanySoft/oo/docs/Processors.md

 Processors are class mutation directives.
 The `processors` processor allows class authors to add new processors to the `@define` mechanism.
-The primary reason to write processors instead of decorators is, as statd, to ensure proper order of operations.
+The primary reason to write processors instead of decorators is to ensure proper order of operations.

 By default, inherited processors (such as `prototype`) will be applied before derived class processors so this order is not typically a concern.
 When defining two processors, however,